 Saving for a Down Payment Just Got Easier…

 First-Time Homebuyer Savings Account signed into law in Minnesota

-The American Dream of homeownership just became a bit easier to achieve in Minnesota.
-Prompted by BATC-Housing First Minnesota and the Minnesota REALTORS®, the Minnesota legislature this year adopted a new law authorizing the First-Time Homebuyer Savings Account.
+The American dream of homeownership just became a bit easier to achieve in Minnesota.
+Prompted by BATC-Housing First Minnesota and the Minnesota REALTORS®, the Minnesota legislature adopted a new law authorizing the First-Time Homebuyer Savings Account.
 Start saving today and deduct 100 percent of your interest earned from your Minnesota taxes.

 Details for the new law are: